 Perhaps some will hear my words and say that this is against asceticism.
 What I say is one should be with the great scholars.
 Look into the path of al-Ḥasan [al-Baṣri], Sufyān [al-Thawrī], Mālik [ibn Anas], Abū Hanīfa, Aḥmad [ibn Ḥanbal] and al-Shafiʿī, they represent the foundations of Islam, and do not copy your religion from those whose knowledge is little, even if their asceticism is great.

 Be glad if you sense a darkness in your heart after [sinning], for if there was no light in your heart, you would not be able to sense the darkness.

 Whoever reflects on the condition of the Prophet, peace be upon him, sees a complete creation, who gave to everything what was due to it.
-He would joke, laugh, play with children, listen to poetry, […] he would spend intimate time with women, eat what he could of what was available, even if it was something tasty like honey, he would drink chilled water, and he would allow people to lay down carpets for him in the shade to sit on, and he did not oppose any of these things.
-No one has heard of him any of that which the ignorant among the Sufis and hermits say of utterly prohibiting all pleasures on the soul.
-He used to eat dates with watermelons, he used to kiss his wife and suck on her tongue, and he would choose attractive women [as wives].
+He would joke, laugh, play with children, listen to poetry, … he would spend intimate time with women, eat what he could of what was available, even if it was something tasty like honey, he would drink chilled water, and he would allow people to lay down carpets for him in the shade to sit on, and he did not oppose any of these things.
+No one has heard of him any of that which the ignorant among the Sufis and hermits say of utterly prohibiting all pleasures on the soul. …

 As for eating barley bread, reducing portions, drying out the body, and giving up all that it desires, these things are torment for the self, and a destruction of the body, which are not justified by reason, and are not praiseworthy according to Islamic principles.